 An Employer signatory to a Non-Bargaining Unit Participation Agreement with the Fund may elect to cover non-bargaining unit employees (subject to the approval of the Board of Trustees) through the payment of monthly premiums.
-A bargaining unit employee who becomes a non-bargaining unit employee will have their Individual Record System Account suspended.
-Upon leaving non-bargaining unit employment the Participant may utilize his or her Individual Record System Account subject to the Continuing Eligibility rules of the Plan.
+A bargaining unit employee who becomes a non-bargaining unit employee will have their Hours Bank account suspended.
+Upon leaving non-bargaining unit employment the Participant may utilize his or her Hours Bank account subject to the Continuing Eligibility rules of the Plan.